This Award is designed to recognise, reward and inspire management talent in the engineering disciplines of the UK bus industry.

 Nominating organisations must be able to demonstrate that the nominees have shown excellence in management and leadership and that this has been recognised by them.

-Nominees must be able to demonstrate:
+Nominees had to be able to demonstrate:

 - An ability to manage complex tasks, people, processes and the environment in which their organisation operates